Fast, hassle-free Animal Health Certificates from £99.

 An Animal Health Certificate is a document that is required to take a dog, cat or ferret from the UK to the EU.
 The AHC needs to be issued by an Official Veterinarian (OV) within 10 days of your departure date, and it is valid for one trip to the EU only.
 Up to 5 pets can go on the same AHC, and the pets must not be travelling for commercial reasons.

 Animal Health Certificates are only for dogs, cats and ferrets travelling to the EU (as well as Switzerland or Norway).
-If you are planning on travelling with another species of animal, or if you are planning on travelling outside the EU, then you would need different type of certificate.
-Get in touch for advice on what you need.
+If you are planning on travelling with another species of animal, or if you are planning on travelling outside the EU, then you would need a different type of certificate.

 How our AHC service works

 If you pet hasn't had a rabies vaccination before, or if the most recent one has expired, you'll need to book them in for a rabies vaccination at your vets.
 This needs to be done at least 21 days before your Animal Health Certificate appointment with us.
 See our FAQ page for full AHC requirements.